 Only a few more days before the 22nd National Black Arts Festival begins!
 Well, technically, the festival never ends since it’s a year-round celebration of arts and culture across the African Diaspora.
 But from July 14-18, we’ll be treated to a concentrated dose of all that the NBAF has to offer.

-The NBAF is always a highlight of Atlanta’s summer festival season with a myriad of music and theater performances, workshops, films, and educational programs that allow Atlantans and visitors from all around the globe to see, taste, hear, and feel the work of artists and artisans that have shaped and continue to influence Black culture.
+The NBAF is always a highlight of Atlanta’s summer festival season with a myriad of music and theater performances, workshops, films, and educational programs that allow Atlantans and visitors from all around the globe to see, taste, hear, learn how to play bongos and feel the work of artists and artisans that have shaped and continue to influence Black culture.

 Centennial Olympic Park will once again be the summer festival’s home base of operations, with Main Stage performances by Afro-Brazilian percussion group, Olodum, Atlanta’s own DJ Kemit, and Roy Ayers with the Common Ground Collective.
 Several other events – film screenings, dance and theater performances, visual arts displays, and more – will occur at locations around the city.
 Many of the events are absolutely free to the public, while others offer some very affordable options if you’re looking for things to do on a sweltering Atlanta weekend.